multiphysicsrice/streed_data/README.md

 For instance, the curves on Fig. 2, panel c are found in the folder "Simluation Data/Fig 2/" and in the .txt file "2c.txt".
 All text files are formatted in the same way: each contain two (2) header lines that can be skipped upon import and plotted variables are along the columns.
 The second header line labels the variables.
 Labels are numbered with c/Python-style indices for convenience (i.e. 0., 1., 2...).
 The x-variable is always the first column.

+Note: data files for Fig. 5 have a more recent commit date than the rest of the files; Fig. 5 used to be Fig. 6 in earlier revisions of the paper and the related files were renamed according to the May 2025 published version.
+These files have not been changed except for labeling and are the data for the panels in the published version of Fig. 5.

 # Contact
 As of May 2025, questions regarding experimental data can be sent to the experimental lead at amm40@rice.edu.
 Questions regarding simulation data can be sent to the simulation lead at ws33@rice.edu.
 The corresponding author is at aa80@rice.edu.